paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 <a id="section-1371"></a>
 ## § 1371.
-Study and recommendations regarding Government Accountability Office, Government Printing Office, and Library of Congress
+Study and recommendations regarding General Accounting Office, Government Printing Office, and Library of Congress
 **(a) In general** The Board shall undertake a study of—

-(1) the application of the laws listed in subsection (b) of this section to—
+(1) the application of the laws listed in subsection (b) to—

-  (A) the Government Accountability Office;
+  (A) the General Accounting Office;

   (B) the Government Printing Office; and